Board & Staff

 Board Member

-Vice President of the United Farm Workers (UFW)
+Vice President, United Farm Workers (UFW)

 Erika, a former farm worker herself, has been representing agricultural workers for 15 years internationally.
 Her commitment to workers rights and advocacy began in the city of Delano, CA, where she volunteered until she was recruited by UFW.
 Her vision is to improve farm workers lives and their future.